Looking to warm up during the cooler months? Here are the best soup recipes for fall and winter that are also dietitian approved.

 Top the salad with tortilla chips for extra crunch.

 This classic recipe is a tangy, flavorful South Indian rice dish made with tomatoes, green peas and spices.
 Rice is the predominant grain in South Indian cuisine and there is a wide array of rice-based dishes served at different meals.
-Try serving Tomato Pulav with a cooling dip made from yogurt and cucumber and papadum.
+Try serving Tomato Pulav with papadum and a cooling dip made from yogurt and cucumber.

 Prep Time40 minutes